 Faculty and Staff

-Your faculty leader will be professor Kathie Carpenter from the UO Department of International Studies.
-Professor Carpenter will teach Advancing Your Academic Success and prepare you for the transition from high school to college with effective, research-based study methods.
+Your faculty leader will be College of Education Assistant Professor and Associate Vice Provost for Student Success, Doneka Scott.
+Professor Scott will teach Advancing your Academic Success and prepare you for the transition from high school to college with effective, research-based study methods.

 You will have your own single study bedroom and share bathrooms with other residents.
 All single rooms have a hand basin, fitted furniture consisting of bed (including linens), desk, chair, and extensive storage for clothes and books.
 Rooms are fitted with a telephone, Wi-Fi, and data socket.